Reviews You Can Rely On

 Weight-to-Volume Ratio

-The 300-Denier recycled ripstop nylon used to build this pack might be heavier than the more minimalist designed contenders, but with that comes peace of mind that the Traverse can take a beating and come back swinging another day.
+The 300-Denier recycled ripstop nylon used to build the Traverse 32 might be heavier than the more minimalist designs of other contenders, but with that strength in construction comes peace of mind that this pack can take a beating and will come back swinging another day.

 rei co-op traverse 32 - while a bit on the heavier side, the easily accessible load lift...